 Our partners integrate custom Girl Rising media and curricular tools into programs designed to unearth local solutions to the girls’ education crisis.
 Together, we encourage individuals of all ages to consider the benefits of quality, inclusive education and the role they play.

-In 2017, we are launching a 24-week gender sensitization curriculum designed to reach 50,000 students and 1,700 teachers.
-The curriculum will empower participants to address local norms, question stereotypes and drive change within school environment, families and in communities.
+In 2017, we launched a 24-week gender sensitization curriculum designed to reach 45,000 students and 1,700 teachers.
+The curriculum empowers participants to address local norms, question stereotypes and drive change within school environment, families and in communities.

 We collaborate with local religious and political leaders through special screening and discussions, recognizing that change must happen at all levels.